How the Supreme Court could play a pivotal role in the next election

 Public confidence in the court has plunged amid ethics scandals and the move to overturn a landmark abortion case last term.
 The sheer number of issues now on its docket that relate to Trump could prompt even more intense scrutiny.

-The Supreme Court has a conservative majority with three Trump-appointed justices, though it's not clear how they'll view these cases.
+The Supreme Court has a conservative majority with three Trump-nominated justices, though it's not clear how they'll view these cases.

 Here are three of the legal disputes to watch.